 I know you might be asking…why should I do this? ( My introverted mind will ask this too)

-The reason why you should be doing this is that networking creates connections ( I learned the hard way) The more influential people you connect with, the more you increase your network and expose your business to more people.
+The reason why you should be doing this is that networking creates connections ( I learned the hard way) The more influential people you connect with, the more you increase your network and your brand.

 Several tools can assist you to find and connect with influential people.
 Some of these include;

 - Authoritative sites relevant to your niche